datasektionen/bawang/README.md

 ## TODO
 * Pixel push, tip overlay image on design with opacity
 * more reactive-ness
-* Cache site for speedup (one english and one swedish every 10 minutes or something)
 * Hide year from date in events
 * Refactor navigation bar for others to use.
 Maybe create its own repo?
 NPM module or something?
 * http2 would be cool